-Bristol`s most important cancer immunotherapy and growth driver, Opdivo, has lost much of its lustre as Merck & Co`s
+Bristol`s most important cancer immunotherapy and growth driver, Opdivo, has lost much of its luster as Merck & Co`s

-On Thursday, Bristol`s stock was off another 14 percent at $44.77.
+On Thursday, Bristol`s stock ended another 13.3 percent lower at $45.12.
 "Doing this transaction clearly indicates that risk to Opdivo in lung cancer is obviously a concern," SunTrust Robinson Humphrey analyst John Boris said in an interview.

 There is also shareholder concern that drugs in development would not have enough sales to offset major products losing exclusivity between 2022 and 2026.

 But cash flow from Revlimid buys Bristol-Myers time to pay down debt and position for another transaction, Boris said.
 Revlimid is expected to record nearly $10 billion in 2018 sales.